IBM/sarama/README.md

 Documentation is available via godoc at http://godoc.org/github.com/Shopify/sarama

-It is compatible with Go 1.0 and 1.1 (which means `go vet` on Go 1.1 will return some suggestions that we are ignoring for the sake of compatibility with 1.0).
+It is compatible with Go 1.0 and 1.1 (which means `go vet` on 1.1 will return some suggestions that we are ignoring for the sake of compatibility with 1.0).

 A word of warning: the API is not 100% stable yet.
 It won't change much (in particular the low-level